FOREX-Downturn fears support dollar, Aussie slumps to two-year low

 Fresh data on Friday showed euro zone inflation hit another record high in June, while separate statistics showed manufacturing production in the bloc fell for the first time in two years.

-The dollar index - which tracks the greenback against six counterparts - is on track for a nearly 1% weekly gain, and was last up a quarter of a percent on the day at 105.020. =USD
+The dollar index - which tracks the greenback against six counterparts - is on track for a nearly 1% weekly gain, and was last up 0.3% on the day at 105.060. =USD

 "It's a risk-off start to the second half of the year with equities and commodities down, so the dollar is stronger pretty much across the board," said Kenneth Broux, an FX strategist at Societe Generale in London.
 "The Fed is committed to bring inflation under control but can it deliver a soft landing?"